dsgnr/create-php-host/README.md

 Do not add www. as this is automatically put into place within the vhost!

 If there is anything that I have missed then please submit a PR!

+Of course, I accept no reponsibility if this messes up your server/sites etc. Use this at your own risk or not at all if you don't know what you are doing!